AlkenD/starlight/CONTRIBUTING.md

 > **Tip for new contributors:**
 > Take a look at [GitHub's Docs](https://docs.github.com/en/get-started/quickstart/hello-world) for helpful information on working with GitHub.

 This document is an active work in progress — like Starlight itself!
 Feel free to join us in [the Astro Discord server][discord] to join the discussion.
-Look for the `#starlight` channel and say “Hi!” when you arrive.
+Look for the `#starstruck` channel and say “Hi!” when you arrive.

 ## Types of contributions